 When it’s time for you to begin keyword research, there are some steps you need to take before you jump to the internet.

 If you go into keyword research with no questions to answer, then what’s the point of completing the research?
-First, you need to understand your target audience and ask questions relating to their searches.
+First, you need to understand keyword research basics and your target audience and ask questions relating to their searches.
 Here are some questions to consider: